“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 Figures 4.4 and 4.5 are examples of learning playlists.
 Playlists are most often curated by the teacher around a specific learning outcome.
-However, sometimes students are given the ability to create their own playlists from a pool of activities (see Video 4.16).almost always provide the teacher with options for personalizing around time, place, or pace.
+However, sometimes students are given the ability to create their own playlists from a pool of activities (see Video 4.16).
+Digital learning playlists almost always provide the teacher with options for personalizing around time, place, or pace.
 Some playlist options allow personalization around path.
-Some common options for student progression through a include:
+Some common options for student progression through a learning playlist include:

 - Students complete all activities in the playlist in a specified order without a specified timeline (path is not personalized).